This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Proper Screwdriver Technique

-- Apply firm pressure while turning counterclockwise for seamless removal.
+- Apply steady, even pressure downward while turning counterclockwise to remove needle plate cover

 Storing Removed Screws Safely